 Is there a specific reference to “Christmas” in the Bible?
 Nope.
 Is it true that Jesus was born on December 25?
 Most certainly not.
 The Bible does not specify Jesus’ actual birthday.
 The nativity story contains contradictory clues, such as the presence of shepherds and their sheep, implying a spring birth.
 This is why other Christian sects, such as the INC and Jehovah’s Witnesses, refuse to celebrate Christmas.
 It’s not in the Bible.

 Christmas and History

-Based on history, at the end of the third century when church officials settled on December 25 because they likely wanted the date to accord with pagan festivals honoring Saturn – the Roman god of agriculture and Mithra – the Persian god of light.
-Doing so, it became easier to convince Rome’s pagan citizens to agree that Christianity was the empire’s official religion.
-It is the reason why Christmas is perceived as paganism.
-At this point, it seems to me that it’s all politically motivated rather than honoring the birth of our Lord, Jesus Christ.
+According to history, at the end of the third century, church officials chose December 25 to coincide with pagan festivals honoring Saturn, the Roman god of agriculture, and Mithra, the Persian god of light.
+As a result, it became easier to persuade Rome’s pagan citizens that Christianity was the empire’s official religion.
+It is for this reason that Christmas is regarded as paganism.
+At this point, it appears that everything is being done for political reasons rather than to commemorate the birth of Jesus, our Messiah.

 But God, being rich in mercy, because of the great love with which he loved us, even when we were dead in our trespasses, made us alive together with Christ—by grace you have been saved—Ephesians 2:4-5